 Find Some Passion in Your Daily Life

-Most of us do not have our dream job, but being passionate about something is one of the most important factors in our success.
+Most of us don’t have our dream job, but being passionate about something is one of the most important factors in achieving our success.

-Even if you are not passionate about your day job (which the majority of people are not), everyone is passionate about something.
+Even if you are not passionate about your day job, (most people aren’t) everyone IS passionate about something.

-As creative individuals, we are motivated by our passions.
-Make a concerted effort to carve out time in your schedule to pursue a personal interest that you genuinely enjoy.
+Our passions drive us as creative individuals.
+Make a conscious effort to make room in your schedule to pursue a personal passion that you genuinely enjoy.

-Work, game programming, golf, fishing, yoga, or whatever it is that drives and makes you happy.
+Whether it’s work, game programming, golf, fishing, yoga, or whatever it is that drives you and makes you happy.

-All work and no play, as they say, makes (insert name here) a dull boy or girl.
+As they say, all work and no play makes (insert name here) a dull boy or girl.

 2. Maintain Focus

 Maintaining your focus is one of the hardest things people struggle with when trying to be productive.

 Especially when it comes to working off the clock towards your own passions.
 It was not easy 20 years ago, and it isn’t any easier today.